mmartins000/invalidationgame/README.md

 ## Requirements

-Based on Python 3, requires only default libraries: argparse, random, pprint, statistics, datetime, logging, os, stat, configparser
+Based on Python 3, requires only default libraries: argparse, random, pprint, statistics, datetime, logging, os, stat, configparser.
+Won't work with Python 2.

 - Clone this repository (or download the single Python script)